 In 1739 two columns similar to Colonna Traiana and Colonna Antonina were erected at the sides of Karlskirche in Vienna.

 In 1810 Napoleon erected a bronze column in Paris identical to that of Trajan with reliefs depicting his victorious campaigns.
 Unlike Trajan, he was portrayed while personally leading his troops.
+The column was pulled down in 1871 and reconstructed in 1875.

 S. Maria di Loreto (left) and SS.
 Nome di Maria (right) seen from Terrazza delle Quadrighe at the top of Monumento a Vittorio Emanuele II (between them Palazzo Valentini and in the upper part of the image the trees of Giardino Colonnese).
 The stone pine in the lower left corner was pulled down in 2008 when excavations were made which led to unearthing "Auditoria Hadriani"